 Mission & Vision

-St. Brendan High School provides a Catholic educational experience that inspires young men and women to develop a passion for learning by fostering intellectual, physical, and social development through academic excellence and mutual respect.
+To provide a Catholic educational experience to young men and women that inspires a passion for learning by fostering intellectual, physical, social and spiritual development through academic excellence and mutual respect.

 With the help and guidance of faculty and staff, students grow in self-awareness and the awareness of a complex and global world.
 Students become college and career ready in the 21st Century through the use of the latest educational resources and cutting-edge technological tools available.
 Students, faculty and staff build unity through a lived experience of faith, culture, innovation, and charity.